UNIVERSAL MARIMBA COMPETITION LOCATION 2020

-COMPETITION LOCATION - Belgium, the heart of Europe
+Belgium, the heart of Europe

-Europe’s capital city, the land of the saxophone, Flemish fries, but also of the beautiful Ardennes, the bustling beach resorts with wide beaches, city Bruges known as one of the world’s most romantic cities, city Antwerp as the city of fashion and the habitat of the Flemish primitives such as painter Rubens, the vibrant Europe’s capital city Brussels, the 2000 year old Roman city Tongeren known as the habitat of the Galliers and its King Ambiorix.
-Whether you're in Belgium to enjoy the beautiful nature or a delicious city trip; Belgium offers also delicacies: enjoy the tasty waffles, the world famous chocolate and pralines and most of all discover the special famous Belgian beers.
+Europe’s capital city, the land of the saxophone, Flemish fries, but also of the beautiful Ardennes, the bustling beach resorts with wide beaches, city Bruges known as one of the world’s most romantic cities, city Antwerp as the city of fashion and the habitat of the Flemish primitives such as painter Rubens, the vibrant Europe’s capital city Brussels, the 2000 year old Roman city Tongeren known as the habitat of the Galliers and their King Ambiorix.
+Whether you're in Belgium to enjoy the beautiful nature or a delicious city trip; Belgium offers also delicacies: enjoy the tasty waffles, the world famous chocolate and pralines and most of all discover the special famous Belgian beers and fries.

 Competition venues: Academic Hall / Emperor Hall / Monastery Chapel